Naa Alludu: Production

 The muhurat shot of the film took place on 29 May 2004 and the film was titled as Alludu.

 During a 2024 interview, Shriya shared an incident involving the film's producer, who attempted suicide by jumping into a lake due to financial issues related to the film's excessive budget.
-She recalled that while she was preparing to collect payments from the producer, he had already jumped into the lake but was fortunately rescued.
+She recalled that while she and Genelia were preparing to collect payments from the producer, he had already jumped into the lake but was fortunately rescued.

 Music

 The music was composed by Devi Sri Prasad and released by Aditya Music.
 The audio release function was held in Araku with B. Gopal as the chief guest.